Topics in Dynamic Modeling and Optimal Controls

 • identify potential intrinsic deterministic chaos in the formulated model

-• take part in and manage interdisciplinary research involving dynamic modelling and decisions tasks in an operational setting
+• take part in and manage interdisciplinary research involving dynamic modelling and decision tasks in an operational setting

-• analyze models with respect to dynamic as well as structural stability
+• analyze models concerning dynamic as well as structural stability

 • identify potential or implicit conserved quantities (conservation laws)